|

 Water.
 Your first priority in any emergency situation is to make sure you have enough water on hand for you and all of your family members.
 You should store at least one gallon of water per person per day in a cool dark place.
 In addition to whatever you have prepositioned in plastic containers it's adviseable to fill up your bathtub and sinks with water before the water system breaks or becomes contaminated.

 Food Storage.
 Many years ago the Farmer's Almanac advised it's readers to keep a years supply of food on hand in case of emergencies.
 It was good advise back then and it's good advise today and easier to accomplish.
 Freeze dried food in vacuum sealed packaging is readily available from a wide variety of excellant companies and they have a very long shelf life.
 Properly dry-packed foods can have a very long shelf life according to the Mormon church's Provident Living website.
-For example, dry packed sugar under the best conditions can be safely stored for 20+ years, beans for 6 to 8 years, rice and powdered milk for 5 years.
-Dry packing is usually done in #10 long term food storage cans.
+For example, dry packed white rice, pinto beans, and sugar under the best conditions can be safely stored for 30+ years.
+Commercial dry packing for long term storage is usually done in #10 long term food storage cans or by do it yourselfers in sealed mylar bags with oxygen absorbers inside of polly buckets.

-Sealed weather proof polly buckets of rice, beans, powdered milk, grains, cereals, sugar and seeds can have a long shelf life and can be purchased commercially.
-For more perishable foods and as another option, traditional food preservation techniques such as home canning, smoking, dehydrating, freezing and pickling should be considered for long term food storage.
+Sealed water proof polly buckets of rice, beans, powdered milk, grains, cereals, sugar and seeds can have a long shelf life and can be purchased commercially or prepared at home.
+For more perishable foods and as another option, traditional food preservation techniques such as home canning, smoking, dehydrating, freezing and pickling should be considered for intermediate term food storage.

 Procure this large package of survival food yourself at: